luishdemetrio/ARIA/readme.md

 ---

-## Lab Scenario: Meet AppWise
+## Lab Scenario: Meet Aria

-**AppWise** is your organization’s intelligent assistant for managing enterprise applications.
-As employees increasingly need various software tools, AppWise serves as the central hub for:
+**Aria**, that stands for Application Request & Intelligence Assistance, is your organization’s intelligent assistant for managing enterprise applications.
+As employees increasingly need various software tools, Aria serves as the central hub for:

 - **Discovering available applications** in your organization's approved software catalog
 - **Searching by functionality** (e.g., "I need something for video editing")